vgrocha/mercado-bitcoin-api/README.md

      :success 1}
 ```

-Or if you changed your mind, cancel them
+If you change your mind, just cancel them

 ```
 mercado-bitcoin.btc> (cancel-order trader 1969656)